BigCommerce vs Shopify (2026) — Which is the Better Online Store Builder?

 Browsing the BigCommerce app store

-Shopify’s app store contains significantly more apps than BigCommerce’s, however; while there are currently around 1,200 apps available in the BigCommerce app store, you’ll find 13,000+ in Shopify’s.
+Shopify’s app store contains significantly more apps than BigCommerce’s, however; while I counted 1,277 apps in the BigCommerce app store, I found 13,000 in Shopify’s.

 Shopify’s app store contains over 13,000 apps and integrations